 Other types of debt can include auto and payday loans, cell phone bills, personal loans, and more.

 If you have a debt in collections, you can follow these steps to pay it off.

 1. Verify that the debt is yours

 Don’t make payments until you verify that the debt is accurate and is actually owed by you.
 Make sure that the stated amount is correct and that the collector is legitimate.
 You should ask for a validation notice from the collector in question and check them out with the Better Business Bureau or your state attorney’s office.

 You’ll also want to look into your state’s debt statute of limitations, which puts a time limit on how long debts can be actively collected upon.
-But in some states, debts can be reactivated if you make partial payments or contact the collector.
+In some states, debts can be reactivated if you make partial payments or contact the collector.
 Double check that the debt hasn’t been erased through bankruptcy or other methods.